agustinkassis/ldomain/docs/WALLET_PROVIDERS.md

 ### Bitget

-Generate read-only api-key to generate lightning invoices.
+Generate read-only api-key, api-secret and api-passphrase to generate lightning invoices.
 We could listen for the payment somehow.

 ```js
 const { RestClientV2 } = require("bitget-api");